shnist/jquery.stripe/README.md

-	automatic {Boolean}: Whether or not the stripe gallery plays automatically min-width {Number}:  The minimum width of the images buttons {Boolean}: Whether or not to render the mark up for the controls
+	automatic {Boolean}: Whether or not the stripe gallery plays automatically min-width {Number}:  The minimum width of the images buttons {Boolean}: Whether or not to render the mark up for the controls onNext {Function}: Callback when clicking the next control onPrev {Function}: Callback when clicking the previous control

 ## Things to note